JW-abc123/Datathon-TM-210-/README.md

 : data_exploration_and_analysis.py file (show all analysis and pattern found)

-: baseline classifier to show all model that are trained based on cleaned data
+: baseline classifier to show all model that are trained without fine tuning

 : xgb_opt.json for optimized model only